 Purchase a handcrafted wooden Christmas tree adorned with vintage lights, similar to those displayed in the neighborhood in the 1960's.
 Help line the streets of our neighborhood with these trees for the holidays.
 Proceeds benefit Walnut Hill Elementary School.

-We have 100 Christmas trees available for purchase for 2017 at a cost of $125 through October 8th.
-After October 8th, the price will increase to $150.
+Only a few trees are left for purchase this year at a cost of $150 each.
 Trees will be ready for pickup prior to Thanksgiving.

 Celebrating Modern Design and Architecture in ONE SQUARE MILE!